Xorlent/Easy-Cisco-Backup/README.md

   - Thank Simon Tatham!

 ### A note on security
-  - For the sake of convenience, the script will auto-accept/save the SSH key presented by the connected device.
+  - For the sake of convenience, the script will auto-trust/save the SSH key presented by the connected device.
     - This could allow for a device to assume the IP of a switch and steal authentication credentials.
-    - If you would rather not have the tool auto-accept SSH keys, just comment out the line below the following comment:
+    - If you would rather not have the tool auto-trust SSH keys, just comment out the line below the following comment:
       ```# Ensure the SSH host key has been saved/trusted```